alexugthub/alexugthub/README.md

 # Alexu

-Software developer with about 20 years of experience in building solutions for web, desktop and mobile platforms
+Software developer with about 20 years of experience in building solutions for web, desktop and mobile platforms.
+Details at https://alexu.click/me

 ## Experience